12 9月 How To Make Ceramic Foam Filter

 Ceramic foam filters are used to eliminate impurities in metal castings.
 PPU-based filters remove impurities through their openly porous structure.
 The paths for molten metal pass through the pores during the casting process.
 In the direction of ceramic foam filters, PUF serves as a matrix for the further catalytic process.
 The foam is coated with a ceramic suspension and dried.
 Then the blanks of various shapes are launched into the furnace, where the matrix of the reticulated polyurethane foam burns out, leaving behind a ceramic mesh frame of the finished filter.
 Ceramic filter pore sizes range from 10 to 45 PPI / linear inch.

-The mesh structure of the ceramic foam filter provides deep filtration, which carefully removes a large amount of impurities without impurities.
-The filter is able to withstand significant metallostatic pressure, while maintaining effective filtration.
+The mesh structure of the ceramic foam filter provides deep filtration, which carefully removes a large number of impurities without impurities.
+The filter is able to withstand significant metallostatic pressure while maintaining effective filtration.
 Ceramic foam filters are usually used for primary and secondary aluminum smelting, as well as for filters of aluminum smelting furnaces.

 Ceramic foam filters have the following advantages